RedstoneDave/My-Language/README.md

   - `e` after a `mosrab` enables it to join with other words, to modify the predicate and to form a dependent clause, just like `u` after a `burab`
 - `on`
   - `on` means “not to be”, and with words other than `muk`, its straightly used after the word, yet `on` is used instead of `mukon`. `on` is a `mosrab`.
-  - e.g. `fozu kavon` means “I’m not standing” where `kav` means “to be standing”
+  - e.g. `fuz kavon` means “I’m not standing” where `kav` means “to be standing”
 - `mukas`
   - this is the same as the `as` above, representing the absolutive.
 - `mukyu`